srivnaimish/github-connector/README.md

     controllers

-        GithubController: Contains the two GET API endpoints for fetching repositories and commits.
+        GithubController: Contains the 3 GET API endpoints for fetching repositories and commits independently and together.

     services